shaelatoo/image-optimization_of_coronal_models/README.md

     of the optimization algorithm
 optimization_inv_transform.pro - this is the routine that re-calculates the inverse transforms once they've been calculated; it
     interacts with inv_spherical_transform_sj.pro
-pfss_mag_create_sj.pro - my version of Marc DeRosa's pfss_mag_create.pro; initially created to correct an issue I was having with
+pfss_potl_field_sj.pro - modified version of Marc DeRosa's pfss_potl_field.pro; modification created to use my versions of the
-    hourly GONG magnetograms (they needed to be shifted so that the leftmost pixel column corresponded to carrington longitude zero), this routine now includes code that remove net flux from the magntograms before interpolating on the PFSS model grid
+    inverse spherical harmonic transform; may contain some other small updates pfss_mag_create_sj.pro - my version of Marc DeRosa's pfss_mag_create.pro; initially created to correct an issue I was having with hourly GONG magnetograms (they needed to be shifted so that the leftmost pixel column corresponded to carrington longitude zero), this routine now includes code that remove net flux from the magntograms before interpolating on the PFSS model grid